thisisishara/diet-language-identifier/README.md

    - run --all-files to manually run the hooks [optional + manual]
    - pre-commit install --hook-type commit-msg [automate]

+_Note:_ use conventional commits only, otherwise the commits will fail when pre-commit hooks are enabled

 _to be updated_

 ### Training Data Format